awsdocs/aws-greengrass-developer-guide/doc_source/device-config-setup.md

 **Note**
 Each version of AWS IoT Greengrass has a corresponding IDT version\.
 You must download the version of IDT that corresponds to the version of AWS IoT Greengrass you are using\.

-There are two options for installing AWS IoT Greengrass on your device:
-+ Download the AWS IoT Greengrass Core software and configure IDT for AWS IoT Greengrass to use it\.
-+ Use an existing installation of the AWS IoT Greengrass Core software\.

 The following sections describe these options\.
 You only need to do one\.

 ### Option 1: Download the AWS IoT Greengrass Core software and configure AWS IoT Device Tester to use it<a name="download-gg"></a>